-We live in a world where we deal with people who are not easy to get along with.
+We live in a world where we deal with people who are not always easy to get along with

-Even when we have worked on our character there will always be someone who does something or says something that will bother us or make us feel bad about something, that person with whatever he/she has done will make us feel angry and/or resentful.
+Even when we have worked on our character, there will always be someone who does something or says something that bothers us or makes us feel bad, that certain person who – no matter what he or she does – makes us angry and/or resentful.

-That is why it is so difficult to love our neighbor and at the same time forgive those who hurt us, because it is difficult for us to heal our pain, to heal our open wound, it is difficult for us to look at the face of that person who for some reason has decided one day or for some time of his life to hurt us, it is difficult for us to understand how someone can be perverse towards another person and enjoy that, it hurts us to see how someone can harbor pure hatred towards another human being and not want to rectify it.
+That is why it is so difficult to love our neighbor and at the same time forgive those who hurt us, because it is difficult for us to heal our pain, to heal our open wounds.
+It is difficult for us to look into the face of someone who for whatever reason has decided to hurt us.
+It is difficult for us to understand how someone could enjoy being unkind to another person.
+It hurts us to see how someone could harbor pure hatred toward another human being without wanting to correct it.

-I believe that there is no time limit for forgiveness.
-It is something that can happen to all of us.
-We must forgive and on many occasions we believe we are capable of doing so, but do we forgive those who have offended, hurt, mistreated, mistreated, humiliated, and even humiliated us in life?
+I believe forgiveness has no time limit.
+It is something that anyone can do.
+We must forgive, and on many occasions we believe we are capable of forgiving.
+But do we forgive those who have offended, hurt, mistreated and even humiliated us?

-All this from someone who has spent entire nights without sleep because of the lack of forgiveness.
-But everything changed when one day I realized that I could forgive ALL the bad things that were ever done to me, so come on, what are you waiting for to write or call that person that has been difficult for you to forgive?
-I assure you that just like you are struggling or waiting for you to do it
+These words are from someone who has spent sleepless nights as a result of not forgiving.
+But everything changed when I one day realized that I could forgive ALL of the bad things done to me.
+So, come on, what are you waiting for?
+Write or call that person that has been so difficult to forgive.

 WHAT IS FORGIVENESS?

-To forgive is to have the ability to not hold a grudge or resentment towards the person who hurt us, it is to forget the damage done without asking or demanding any compensation for what they did to us.
+To forgive is to have the ability to not hold a grudge or be resentful toward someone who hurt us.
+It is to forget the damage done without asking for or demanding compensation for what they did to us.
 Forgiveness is based on sincere love, because:

-I know it is difficult to forgive, much more to those who have hurt us deeply, but it is necessary to do it because when we do it we are filling ourselves with healing, we are cleaning our inner self and there will be no negative feelings that will harm our health; this is very important.
+I know it is difficult to forgive, much more when it concerns someone who has hurt us deeply.
+But it is necessary because, when we forgive, we are healing ourselves.
+We are cleansing our inner self of the harmful feelings that are unhealthy.
+This is very important.

-Forgiving not only implies a liberation for the one who made the mistake, but it also liberates us who forgive.
-Forgiving is not something that we do for the other person on most occasions, but something that is born from us.
+The act of forgiving not only liberates he who has harmed us but also liberates us.
+Forgiving is not something we necessarily do for the other, but is something that may naturally arise from us.

-Many people are reluctant to forgive because they believe that it means to expose themselves to harm again or that the other person must pay for what he/she has done and does not deserve to be forgiven, but forgiving is a selfish act, a favor we do ourselves and the ability to forgive is a sign of emotional intelligence.
+Many may be reluctant to forgive because they believe it opens them up to further harm.
+They may think that the other person must pay for what he/she has done and that they do not deserve to be forgiven.
+Forgiveness, however, is a selfish act.
+It is a favor we do for ourselves.
+The ability to forgive is a sign of emotional intelligence.

-It is said that anger is the opposite of love, it is the denial of the existence of love in our life.
-Love is in you, in me, and everyone.
-Let us ask ourselves how many times in life we have felt these discomforts of rage and anger, for not knowing how to forgive and free ourselves from the emotional burdens that bind us to the tastelessness of bad memories.
+It is said that anger is the opposite of love, that it is the denial of the existence of love in our lives.
+Love is in you, in me and in everyone.
+Let us ask ourselves how many times in life we have felt uncomfortable feelings of anger and rage because we have been unable to forgive and to unburden ourselves of the emotions that bind us to bad memories.

-Something that can also block and not let you flow towards a harmonious relationship is to stay in the past and be hooked on a negative experience of the past.
-If we haven’t forgiven an ex, a boss, a sister, your mother, a neighbor, and even the motorist, it’s time to do it.
-Forgive ourselves as well.
+Living in the past and dwelling on negative experiences can block ones ability to achieve a harmonious relationship.
+If we haven’t forgiven an ex, a boss, a sister, a mother, a neighbor or even a fellow motorist, it’s time to do so.
+Forgive oneself as well.
 When you forgive and forget painful or unpleasant experiences, harmony will flow in every type of relationship you establish.

-True forgiveness can release and overcome the past, living a path of love, truth, and justice, freeing us from suffering, renewing relationships, and allowing new opportunities for reconciliation and restoration with the people we have offended.
+True forgiveness can let go of the past and overcome it, thereby allowing us to live a path of love, truth and justice, freeing us from suffering, renewing relationships, and allowing new opportunities for reconciliation and restoration with those to whom we have done wrong.

-Forgiveness personally experienced, given and received, bears witness that in our world, love is stronger than sin.
+Forgiveness personally experienced, given and received, is evidence that in our world love is stronger than sin.